 Describe your ideal student.

-My ideal student is somewhere in the age range of 16-adult, and has some music background already.
+My ideal student is somewhere in the age range of 16 to adult and has some music background already.
 Students who are dedicated and eager to learn work well with me, because I am able to make subtle changes that will advance them.
 I like to work with students who are easy to talk to as well— emotional connection is essential for a student/teacher dynamic in voice.
-Preferably students with alto or soprano voices.
+Preferably I teach students with alto or soprano voices.

 Describe what your students should expect in their first few music lessons.